-Tumours of the Postero-parietal Lobulc arc sometimes associated with astereognosis in the contra-lateral hand.
+Tumours of the Postero-parietal Lobule are sometimes said to be characterised by astereognosis in the contra-lateral hand.
 In such cases the patient cannot recognise the form and qualities of common objects placed in his hand if his eyes are closed, whereas with the healthy ipso-lateral hand he recognises them at once.
-But stereognosis is a complex intellectual function, a judgment based on many sensory factors, and astereognosis has also been observed in many other conditions, as in disease of the post-central gyrus, of the optic thalamus, of the posterior spinal nerves and of the peripheral sensory nerves.
+But stereognosis is a complex intellectual function, a judgment, based on many sensory factors, and astereognosis has also been observed in many other conditions, as in disease of the post-central gyrus, of the optic thalamus, of the posterior spinal nerves and of the peripheral sensory nerves.